thecoreyford/Exploring-Reflection-and-Engagment-with-an-AI-based-CST/README.md

 ## 1_DESIGN
 This folder contains the Auxiliary materials for Section 3 of the paper - Design.

-### Interviewers_Prompt_Sheet.pdf
-The pdf prompt sheet used by the interviewer in the iterative design sessions to guide discussion.

-### Iterative_Design_Transcript_w_Annotations.pdf
+### Design_Iterations.pdf
-The complete transcript of all the sessions with the pairs of participants.
-The transcript also has the researchers observations annotated, which led to the different design decisions across iterations.
+Screenshots across all the iterations with the different designers, with explanation of the changes inbetween each iteration.

 ## 2_USER_STUDY
 This folder contains the Auxiliary materials for Section 4 of the paper - User Study.